TesraSupernet/TesraPunKu/README.md

 What is TesraPunKu?
 =====================================
 TesraPunKu Perform user-defined computing-intensive tasks off-chain, provide unlimited computing power for the existing blockchain, and bring a decentralized token economy to the traditional computing market.<br/>
+The TesraPunKu network bypasses the blockchain Gas restrictions and expensive on-chain computing costs, and connects complicated third-party computing capabilities with business computing-intensive tasks (such as machine learning model training, 3D rendering, DNA sequencing, and other scientific computing).<br/>
+The computing network based on zkSNARK will also support providing privacy for private input computing tasks.
+In addition, regarding the current scalability of the blockchain, it will bring unlimited scalability to the supported chains.<br/>
 See [https://www.overec.com/prove](https://www.overec.com/prove) for more information

 TesraPunKu-Innovation